London Eye Tickets

 Bus

-Buses 77, 211 and 381 will take you very close to the London Eye, but you can also get there via one of the dozens of stops on the tour buses if you have a London Pass or on the RV1 route which connects the wheel with the Tate Modern and Covent Garden.
+Bus routes 77, 211 and 381 will drop you off very close to the London Eye, although you can also get there via one of the dozens of stops served by tourist buses if you have a London Pass, or by taking the RV1 route, which connects the wheel with the Tate Modern and Covent Garden.

 Boat

-If you are going to spend several days in the British capital, I recommend that you get an Oyster Card, a transport card that you can buy and recharge at any of its underground stations and that will give you access to all its public lines in the most agile and economical way.
+If you are spending several days in the British capital, I recommend getting an Oyster Card, a transport card that you can buy and top up at any underground station and which will give you access to all public transport in the quickest and most economical way.

 Book tickets for the London Eye